About CMV

 Philosophy

-Too much online financial reporting is meant to drive fear, engagement, and clicks.
-The vast majority of the time the economy and stock market are doing fine.
-But, sometimes not!
-Current Market Valuation (CMV) is a resource to objectively track long-term indicators of market valuation.
-This site aims to be an educational resource on market cycles and fundamentals -not to be a stock trading strategy or timing system.
-Research has consistently shown for decades that the best investment strategy (particularly for retail investors) is long term buy-and-hold, and that the more active trading retail investors do, the worse they perform.
-CMV makes judgements about whether or not the market is under/(over) valued relative to historic norms, but those ratings are not necessarily predictive of future rallies/(crashes).
+Research has consistently shown for decades that the best investment strategy is long term buy-and-hold, and that the more active trading retail investors do, the worse they perform.
+CMV makes judgements about whether or not the market is under or over valued relative to historic norms, but those ratings are not necessarily predictive of future rallies or crashes.
 Valuation models like this can be wrong for a very long time.
-Even if the market does revert to norms, it may not be for years, or decades.

 CMV strives to be as transparent as possible in data and methodology.
 Nothing on this site is either complex or proprietary.
 Most data are publicly available from free sources, and always cited.

-For those who are seeking investment advice, Reddit's r/personalfinance community is a great place to start.
+For those who are seeking additional investment advice, Reddit's r/personalfinance community is a great place to start.
 Their wiki on general personal finance is fantastic, and specifically the subsection on general investment advice is great.

 Our Ratings